Iowa Environmental Mesonet

 Background

-The Iowa Environmental Mesonet [IEM] aims to gather, collect, compare, disseminate and archive observations made in Iowa.
+The Iowa Environmental Mesonet [IEM] aims to gather, collect, compare, disseminate and archive observations made in Iowa and beyond.
 Unlike other mesonet projects, the IEM does not own or operate any of the automated stations.
-Rather, the IEM collects data from existing resources in the state.
+Rather, the IEM collects data from existing public resources.
 The result is a low-cost, high resolution mesonet for use in a wide range of disciplines.

 One of the first questions we are often asked is, 'What does Mesonet mean?'
 Meso-net is a combination of two meteorological terms.
 Meso refers to a spatial scale on which Meteorologists define certain weather phenomena.
 In the context of an observing network, meso refers to a spatial scale at which a network of sensors can resolve mesoscale phenomena.
 Mesonet implies a spatially and temporarily dense set of observing stations.